 - 2.4.1.
-This is the straight line distance between the academy main gate and the child's home address (front door). - 2.4.2.
-Children who live nearest to the academy as determined by a straight line measurement from the child's home address point to the main entrance of the academy on Beaconsfield Drive.
-Stoke on Trent Local Authority uses a Geographical Information System to calculate home to academy distances.
-This determines coordinates of the applicant's home address using the Local Land and Property Gazeteer (LLPG) and Ordinance Survey Address Point data. - 2.4.3.
-Where two dwellings with the same front entrance the closest dwelling to the front door (lower floor and counting clockwise) will be regarded as being closer to the academy.
+This is the straight-line distance between the academy's main gate and the child's home address (front door). - 2.4.2.
+Where two dwellings have the same front entrance, the closest dwelling to the front door (lower floor and counting clockwise) will be regarded as being closer to the academy.